February is a month steeped in magical energy, from the fiery renewal of Imbolc to the love-centered celebration of Valentine’s Day.

 You’ve likely seen these on social media, they’re a really popular craft for Imbolc and a beautiful symbolic decoration.
 Making Brigid crosses is also a gorgeous, meditative ritual practice.
 It involves weaving and folding rushes and/or grasses to make a cross.
 Its origins are much older than the Christian cross, and when placed in your home, it’s believed to protect against negative energy, evil spirits, fire, and hunger.

-Try making your own.
-There are many blogs and videos on Youtube explaining how to make one.
+There are so many blogs and videos on Youtube explaining how to make one.
 I love THIS video from Active Culture Family and THIS simple tutorial.

 3. Milk and honey bath bombs